103 Energy Management with IoT

 Companies like Siemens and General Electric implement IIoT to improve efficiency and reduce downtime.

-Telehealth platforms also use IoT to facilitate remote consultations and monitoring.
+Telehealth platforms also use IoT to help remote consultations and monitoring.

-IoT technology helps farmers monitor soil conditions, crop health, and livestock.
+IoT technology helps farmers check soil conditions, crop health, and livestock.

-IoT devices in retail, such as smart shelves and RFID tags, track inventory in real-time.
+IoT devices in retail, like smart shelves and RFID tags, track inventory in real time.

 solar panels equipped with IoT sensors can track sunlight exposure and adjust positioning to maximize energy capture.